It’s a task many business owners look forward to – creating a new brand identity.

 Over the years, you will have seen many examples of logos, stationery and marketing collateral that have struck you as memorable, smart or sometimes just plain ugly.
 Your thoughts on how brands appear is a reasonable place to start but creating a brand identity from scratch requires a plan and a process to ensure you get it right.

 So where to begin?
-At Liquid, we have helped many organisations with their branding projects – so here is a sneak peek at the planning fundamentals we use for designing a great brand identity.
+At a brand agency like Liquid Creativity, we have helped many organisations with their branding projects – so here is a sneak peek at the planning fundamentals we use for designing a great brand identity.

 1. Define what you are trying to achieve.